Dynamic Collections

 Table

 Table is a typed dynamic collection that has a fixed type for keys and values.
-It is defined in the sui::table module.
+It is built on dynamic fields and defined in the sui::table module.
+Table is the go-to collection for large uniform registries: user records, balances, or configuration entries keyed by an address or a name - like the UserRegistry in the example below.

 module sui::table;